lynnaouad/Attendance-System/README.md

       </br>

   - **Without Git** :
-      When downloading materials to your laptop, it is easiest to download the entire repository.
+      When downloading materials to your laptop, it is easiest to download the entire repository.<br>

       **1.** Click on the green `Code` button, then download the repository as a ZIP file</br>